TechCreep/TechCreep/README.md

 - 👋 Hi, I’m @TechCreep
-- 👀 I’m interested to say hello world
+- 👀 I’m interested to say hello world in your language
-- 🌱 I’m currently learning to say it to my fellow creeps
+- 🌱 I’m currently learning about my fellow creeps as a scrum master
 - 💞️ I’m looking to collaborate on open source community
 - 📫 How to reach me, well, find me.